KFOR conducts PAP rehearsal

-Members of the Camp Bondsteel Fire Department give first aid to a simulated casualty during a pre-accident plan rehearsal at the Camp Bondsteel air refueling point Jan.
+A member of the Camp Bondsteel Fire Department stands ready with a water hose to put out a simulated burning UH-60 Blackhawk during a pre-accident plan rehearsal at the Camp Bondsteel air refueling point Jan.
 29, 2021.
-Aviation personnel, military police, refuelers and the CBFD responded to a simulated aircraft emergency involving a UH-60 Blackhawk.
+Aviation personnel, military police, refuelers and the CBFD responded to the simulated aircraft emergency.
 After a fuel line broke and started the aircraft on fire, the CBFD safely extinguished the fire, allowing them to extract the simulated casualties from the aircraft.
 (U.S. Army National Guard photo by Sgt.
 Zachary M. Zippe)

 |Date Taken: